flumeapp/help.flumeapp.com/views/upload.md

 ## Captions

-You can add an optional caption to your posts, and make use of [#hashtags](//views/hashtags.md) and
+You can add an optional caption to your posts.
+When typing a # or @ character, your keyboard input will also search Instagram for matching hashtags and users until you select an item from the popover, press the <kbd>ESC</kbd> key, or press another space.

 > **[info]**
 > [Limits apply](//misc/limits.md) to the length of the caption, the number of hashtags, and mentions.